sharat-developer/Intacct-InteractiveAPITool/README.md

 * Open Chrome, hit the Settings Icon > Tools > Extensions
 * Enable "Developer Mode" via the checkbox at the top
-* Click the "Load unpacked extension" button and select the folder where you downloaded the code
+* Click the "Load unpacked extension" button and select the folder where you extracted the downloaded code